 Searching for titles

 Titles can be a bit tricky, especially if they are journal or magazine titles or common titles.

 - For a textbook with a one-word title such as 'Accounting', add in the author, edition or publication year.

 - For a common title that has been published in more than one place, like The Herald, add the city where it was published (for example: herald newcastle).

 There are lots of different numbers used to describe items in libraries, from ISBNs and ISSNs to accession numbers and call numbers.

-- To find an ISBN (a unique number assigned to a book) or ISSN (a unique number assigned to a journal or magazine), just type the number in the search box.
+- ISBN (a unique number assigned to a book) or ISSN (a unique number assigned to a journal or magazine)

-- To find a call number (shelf location), leave out any letters that come before the first number.
-Include any letters towards the end.
+- To find a call number (shelf location), use the numbers and letters after the location code.
 For example, for the call number S 305.52 M33N, enter 305.52 M33N.
-Alternatively, use the browse search.
+The browse search help page is useful here.